 The average person has no reason to understand the legal system.
 Apart from what they see on television -which is often far from accurate – most people don’t really understand what happens after you retain an attorney.
 Therefore, when most people find themselves to be the victim of a Ventura County personal injury accident, they don’t know where to begin.
 Although hiring a personal injury accident attorney is not required, it is certainly a good idea.
 What happens after you make the decision to hire an attorney?
 Once a victim decides to hire an attorney she may still have very little understanding of what happens from that point.
-In an effort to help victims understand the legal system a little better and more particularly the role of your attorney, the Ventura County personal injury accident team at Ledger & Associates would like to offer the following information.
+In an effort to help victims understand the legal system a little better and more particularly the role of your attorney, the Ventura County personal injury accident team at The Ledger Law Firm would like to offer the following information.

-Once you have made the decision to hire the team at Ledger & Associates-Ventura County, they will immediately contact the defendant or his insurance company and notify him that you have retained counsel.
+Once you have made the decision to hire the team at The Ledger Law Firm-Ventura County, they will immediately contact the defendant or his insurance company and notify him that you have retained counsel.
 What that means to you is that you will no longer be required to have ANY contact with the defendant, his insurance agent or legal counsel.
 The only time you will need to speak to anyone involved in the case after that point is at your attorney’s direction and with him present.

 The next important order of business is to ensure that you are receiving the medical care and treatment that you need.
 Many victims face challenges finding medical providers after a personal injury accident because they lack adequate medical insurance coverage.
-The team at Ledger & Associates-Ventura County will help you locate a medical provider that will work with you regarding payment or will agree to wait until the case has been settled.
+The team at The Ledger Law Firm-Ventura County will help you locate a medical provider that will work with you regarding payment or will agree to wait until the case has been settled.
 The team will then monitor your care to make sure that you are receiving the treatment you need.
 Once your doctors indicate that you have reached maximum medical improvement, the team will request a complete package of medical records including diagnosis, treatment notes, bills and a narrative report indicating what your prognosis is for the future.

 701 E. Santa Clara Street